23S65 – Stripped Hub Splines – 2021-2023 Ford F-150

 • CONTAINS - additional friction modifiers for suitability with clutch-type limited slip differentials - for most LSDs, no additional friction modifiers are required, known formerly as LightWeight Gear Oil

-• POPULAR GEAR OIL FOR - in many late model BMW, Dodge, FordeBay, GM, Jeep, Lexus, Mercedes-Benz, Ram, Toyota, also popular in many Formula racing transaxles, including Hewland LD-200 and FTR sequential
+• POPULAR GEAR OIL FOR - in many late model BMW, Dodge, FordeBay logo, GM, Jeep, Lexus, Mercedes-Benz, Ram, Toyota, also popular in many Formula racing transaxles, including Hewland LD-200 and FTR sequential

 • WHY RED LINE - Established in 1979, Red Line Products perform & protect better than any on the market.
 No compromises